jonasbn/til/go/structs.md

 }
 ```

-The shortform for initialization will render unexpected results.
+The short-form for initialization will render unexpected results.

-So it is recommended to use longform:
+So it is recommended to use long-form:

 ```go
 fmt.Println(person{name: "Alice", age: 30})
 ```

-This does not get influence by reordering the fields or the addition of new fiels, the latter since non-specified fields will simply be set to the defaults:
+This does not get influence by reordering the fields or the addition of new fields, the latter since non-specified fields will simply be set to the defaults:

 - `0` for numbers, meaning `0` for integers and `0.000000` for floats
 - empty string (`""`) for strings